aspose-note/Aspose.Note-Documentation/net/developer-guide/loading-saving-and-converting/convert-onenote-to-word/_index.md

 type: docs
 weight: 30
 url: /net/convert-onenote-to-word/
+keywords: convert onenote to word, export onenote to word
+description: Convert or export OneNote to Word document using C# or .NET API.
 ---

 Time to time it turns out to be useful to share just a piece of gathered notes without providing access to full notes or add notes as a part of another document.